baignauman/BatteryEngChallenge/README.md

 2).
 An exponential polynomial fitting is tested.
 Results are presented as pdf.

 3).
-Since prediction of capacity is the target function, a fitting neural network is selected and tested against the data.
+Since prediction of discharge capacity is the target function, a fitting neural network is selected and tested against the data.
 One hidden layer is selected for faster evaluation time.
 Results are presented as pdf.

 Software Platform:
 Matlab is used as a platform of choice.
 The Matlab m-script is provided with the results.
 Matlab version R2020b is used for writing the script.
 The machnine / deep learning toolbox is required for proper execution of the script.